 - Summer Lagniappe Programs presented by our CFOB Sponsors

 In addition to providing access to nationally-recognized family business experts, members of the CFOB receive the following benefits:

 - Networking opportunities with other Center members who have experienced the unique challenges of the family-owned business.

 - Access to Centenary’s CFOB conference room for off-site family meetings.

 - Access to the Magale library and the family business collection.

 - Subscription to Family Business, a bi-monthly magazine and guide to successful business management, family relations, and asset protection.

-- Access to the Frost School faculty and staff for family/business consultation or direct referral to our network of national consultants.
+- Access to the Frost School of Business faculty and staff for family/business consultation or direct referral to our network of national consultants.

 I have spoken at many family business centers, but yours now is the benchmark for me in terms of energy, enthusiasm, critical thinking, and participation.

-– Henry Foley, Senior Partener at Cambridge Advisers to Family Enterprise & Lead Facilitator of Families in Business Exectuve Education Program at Harvard Business School
+– Henry Foley, Senior Partner at Cambridge Advisers to Family Enterprise & Lead Facilitator of Families in Business Exectuve Education Program at Harvard Business School